kissgyorgy/my-stars/README.md

 - [kubescape/kubescape](https://github.com/kubescape/kubescape) - Kubescape is an open-source Kubernetes security platform for your IDE, CI/CD pipelines, and clusters.
 It includes risk analysis, security, compliance, and misconfiguration scanning, saving Kubernetes users and administrators precious time, effort, and resources.
 - [aptible/supercronic](https://github.com/aptible/supercronic) - Cron for containers
 - [mbrt/gmailctl](https://github.com/mbrt/gmailctl) - Declarative configuration for Gmail filters
-- [TwiN/gatus](https://github.com/TwiN/gatus) - The most advanced status page in the world
+- [TwiN/gatus](https://github.com/TwiN/gatus) - Automated developer-oriented status page with alerting and incident support
 - [anchore/syft](https://github.com/anchore/syft) - CLI tool and library for generating a Software Bill of Materials from container images and filesystems
 - [hashicorp/nomad](https://github.com/hashicorp/nomad) - Nomad is an easy-to-use, flexible, and performant workload orchestrator that can deploy a mix of microservice, batch, containerized, and non-containerized applications.
 Nomad is easy to operate and scale and has native Consul and Vault integrations.
 - [hlandau/passlib](https://github.com/hlandau/passlib) - :key: Idiotproof golang password validation library inspired by Python's passlib